Audi Q6 e-tron review – smooth and hi-tech electric SUV

 361 miles |

-We’ve only driven the Q6 e-tron Edition 1 so far at its launch event and back in the UK, but we did see a real-world range of almost 300 miles without stopping.
+We drove the Q6 e-tron Edition 1 at its launch event and back in the UK, and we saw a real-world range of almost 300 miles without stopping.
 This equates to an efficiency figure of around 2.8-3.0 miles/kWh, which is only average, so could point towards the fact the Q6 e-tron’s weight blunts its efficiency somewhat.

 What will the Audi Q6 e-tron cost to insure?